 To find employment in this occupation, a bachelor's degree in athletic training is usually required, and most states require either licensing or certification by passing an exam.
 The BLS expects employment of athletic trainers to increase by 23% between 2016 and 2026, resulting in the creation of 6,300 new jobs.
 Trainers earned a median yearly wage of $46,630, based on BLS numbers from 2017.

 For those with more of an interest in selling and directing the activities of sales representatives, a career in sales management should be considered.
 Sales managers analyze market trends to determine what clients may want.
 Using this data, they create sales plans, train and supervise staff, develop budgets, track sales numbers and make sure clients are satisfied.

 To become a sales manager, a bachelor's degree in a business field is usually the norm, and sales experience is a must.
-During the 2014-2024 decade, sales manager should see job opportunities increase by 5%, as projected by the BLS.
-They also determined that the median salary for sales managers was $113,860 in 2015.
+During the 2016-2026 decade, sales manager should see job opportunities increase by 7%, as projected by the BLS.
+The BLS also determined that the median salary for sales managers was $121,060 in 2017.